scrapy-plugins/scrapy-zyte-smartproxy/docs/headers.rst

 for the target service and, regardless of whether or not translation was done, the original header will be dropped.

-Also, response headers that can be translated will be translated, so code expecting a response header from one service can work even if a different service was used.
+Also, response headers that can be translated will be always translated, without dropping the original header, so code expecting a response header from one service can work even if a different service was used.

 Translation is supported for the following headers: